Beamforming Technologies for Ultra-Massive MIMO in Terahertz Communications: CONCLUSION

 \section{CONCLUSION}

-In this paper, a primary tutorial on the beamforming technologies for the THz UM-MIMO system is given.
-First, the model of the THz UM-MIMO systems is established, in which the channel parameters, antenna geometry, and transceiver architecture are specified.
-We visualized the basic principles of beamforming and presented the schemes of beam training and beamspace MIMO.
-Then, we moved to the on-trend THz beamforming topics, i.e., wideband beamforming and IRS-assisted joint beamforming.
-For the former, we discussed the spatial-wideband and the frequency-wideband effects, along with the feasible solutions.
-For the latter, we studied the model of IRS-assisted systems and provided a cooperative beam training scheme.
-Next, we classified the existing THz MIMO arrays based on the fabrication techniques, including electronic approach, photonic approach, and new materials approach.
-In the end, the emerging applications and some open challenges are elaborated.
-It is expected that these open problems will motivate the researchers and engineers to endeavor better solution to future THz UM-MIMO systems.
+The THz frequency band is recently becoming a hot spot in the communication community.
+Table \ref{table_rivalry} summarizes the features that distinguish sub-6 GHz, mmWave, and THz communications.
+In this paper, the model of the THz UM-MIMO systems was first established, in which the channel parameters, antenna geometry, and transceiver architecture are specified.
+We highlighted the basic principles of beamforming and presented the schemes of beam training.
+Then, we proceeded to address the on-trend THz beamforming topics, i.e., IRS-assisted joint beamforming and multi-user beamforming.
+For the former, we studied the model of IRS-assisted systems and provided a cooperative beam training scheme.
+For the latter, we provided a beamforming strategy for multi-user UM-MIMO THz systems and evaluated different linear beamforming algorithms for it.
+Next, we discussed the spatial-wideband and frequency-wideband effects, along with the feasible solutions in wideband beamforming.
+Then, the existing THz MIMO arrays were classified based on the fabrication techniques, including the electronic approach, photonic approach, and new materials approach.
+In the end, the emerging applications and some open challenges were elaborated.
+It is expected that these open problems will motivate the researchers and engineers to endeavor for more efficient solutions to future THz UM-MIMO systems.

+\begin{IEEEbiography}[{ }]{Boyu Ning} received the B.E. degree in Communication Engineering, along with the Certification of the Talent Program in Yingcai Honors College, from the University of Electronic Science and Technology of China (UESTC), Chengdu, China, in 2018.
+He is currently pursuing the Ph.D. degree with the National Key Laboratory of Science and Technology on Communications, UESTC.
+He was a recipient of the Honor of Outstanding Students of UESTC.
+His research interests include Terahertz communication, intelligent reflecting surface, massive MIMO, physical-layer security, and convex optimization. \end{IEEEbiography}

+\begin{IEEEbiography} [{ }]{Zhongbao Tian } received the B.E. degree in communication engineering from the University of Electronic Science and Technology of China (UESTC) in 2019.
+He is currently working toward the M.E. degree with the National Key Laboratory of Science and Technology on Communications, UESTC.
+He research and study interests include Terahertz communication and 3D beam forming. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Weidong Mei} received the B.Eng. degree in communication engineering and the M.Eng. degree in communication and information systems from the University of Electronic Science and Technology of China, Chengdu, China, in 2014 and 2017, respectively, and the Ph.D. degree from the NUS Graduate School, National University of Singapore, in 2021 under the Integrative Sciences and Engineering Programme (ISEP) Scholarship.